graemechristie/testinator/README.md

   }
 ```

-Altertively, if you are using Xunit and want a Database instance per Class/Collection, you could use a TestFixture such as the following:
+Alternatively, if you are using Xunit and want a Database instance per Class/Collection, you could use a TestFixture such as the following:

 ```C#
     public class TestinatorFixture<TContext> : IDisposable where TContext : DbContext